Minimally Invasive Surgery

 13 March 2019|Categories: Aortic Valve, Minimally Invasive Surgery, Patient Stories|

 Days before being admitted to St Thomas’ Hospital in London, Alison Banayoti was walking her dogs as she does everyday and thinking about her impending surgery.
 Fourteen years after being diagnosed with aortic and bicuspid heart valve disease, she was finally getting the treatment that she had been waiting to receive.
-In 2005, at the age of 45, Alison was [...]
+In 2005, at the age of 45, Alison was diagnosed with heart valve disease after she experienced what she referred to as a “funny turn.”
+At the time she was a busy mum chasing after a toddler and was worried when she began to experience what can only be [...]

 2602, 2019